-In general, the above nonparametric test methods are limited to dealing with univariate data, and are not easily extendable to multivariate settings.
+In general, the above nonparametric test methods are limited to dealing with univariate data and are not easily extendable to multivariate settings.
 In this paper, we propose a novel nonparametric test for the multivariate multisample problem.
 The proposed method is based on the fact that the K-sample problem (1.1) is equivalent to an independence test between a continuous random vector and a categorical variable.
-Specifically, we introduce a latent categorical variable Y with K categories, denoted by $\{y_1, \ldots, y_K\}$.
-Then, a new random vector (X, Y) can be defined as $\mathbf{X} = \mathbf{Z}k$ if $Y = y_k$.
-In this way, it is easy to see that the original variables \mathbf{Z}k , for $k = 1, \ldots, K$, are one-to-one transformed to the new variables (X, Y).
+Specifically, we introduce a latent categorical variable Y with K categories, denoted by $\{y_1, \dots, y_K\}$ .
+Then, a new random vector $(\mathbf{X}, Y)$ can be defined by $\mathbf{X} = \mathbf{Z}k$ if $Y = y_k$ .
+In this way, it is easy to see that the original variables $\mathbf{Z}k$ , $k = 1, \dots, K$ are one-to-one transformed to the new variables $(\mathbf{X}, Y)$ .
 Thus, the multisample problem has the following equivalent form:

-$$H_0: \mathbf{X}$$ and Y are independent versus $H_1: \mathbf{X}$ and Y are dependent.
-(1.2)

-In the following context, we mainly restrict our attention to inferring the independence test problem (1.2).
+$H_0: \mathbf{X}$ and Y are independent versus $H_1: \mathbf{X}$ and Y are dependent.
+(1.2) In the following context, we shall mainly restrict our attention to inferring the independence test problem (1.2).

-Recently, Cui, Li and Wei (2015) proposed a mean variance (MV) index for feature screening in high-dimensional discriminant analysis.
-The MV index quantifies the dependence between a continuous random variable and a categorical variable.
+Recently, Cui et al. (2015) proposed a mean variance (MV) index for feature screening in high-dimensional discriminant analysis.
+The MV index can quantify the dependence between a continuous random variable and a categorical variable.
 This measure has also been applied to test the problem (1.1) for univariate data by Cui and Zhong (2019).
 In general, the above methods cannot effectively handle the multivariate multisample problem (1.1) or the independent test problem (1.2).
-The main reason is that the MV index is substantially rankbased and computationally expensive to implement when the dimension of X is moderate or high.
+The main reason is that the MV index is substantially rank-based and computationally expensive to implement when the dimension of X is moderate or high.

-Here, we generalize the univariate MV index to an arbitrary dimension using a projection technique.
-The projection method is a useful tool for multivariate statistical inference, and can be found in Baringhaus and Franz (2004), Escanciano (2006), and Zhu et al. (2017), among others.
+In this paper, we shall generalize the univariate MV index to an arbitrary dimension by a projection technique.
+The projection method is a useful tool for multivariate statistical inference, which can be found in Baringhaus and Franz (2004), Escanciano (2006), and Zhu et al. (2017), among others.
 The new measure has many nice properties.
-First, it is equal to zero if and only if \mathbf{X} and Y are independent.
-Second, it has a closed-form expression, and can be estimated easily from the data.
-Third, it does not require any moment conditions and is easily applicable in arbitrary dimensions of \mathbf{X} .
+First, it is equal to zero if and only if $\mathbf{X}$ and Y are independent.
+Second, it has a closed-form expression and can be easily estimated from the data.
+Third, it does not require any moment condition and is easily applicable in arbitrary dimensions of $\mathbf{X}$ .
 Finally, it is robust to heavy-tailed data and outliers.